emfoursolutions/trakbridge/README.md

 # TrakBridge

-A comprehensive web application for bridging tracking devices and services to TAK (Team Awareness Kit) servers.
+A web application for bridging tracking devices and services to TAK (Team Awareness Kit) servers.
 Provides real-time data streaming from various GPS sources to TAK servers for situational awareness.

 ## Features